mggg/GerryChain/docs/user/recom.rst

 - ("b")
 - ("c")
 - ("a")
-- random
+- the maximum-weight fallback

-In the event that this is not the desired behaviour, for instance, if the user would like to pick an edge at random, then the user can alter the ``cut_choice`` function used by the bipartition_tree_fn which will tell the bipartition_tree_fn to use a criteria for picking which edge to cut which is different from the default described above.
+In the event that this is not the desired behaviour, for instance, if the user would like to pick an edge at random, then the user can alter the ``cut_choice_fn`` function used by the bipartition_tree_fn which will tell the bipartition_tree_fn to use a criteria for picking which edge to cut which is different from the default described above.